cims-bioko/cims-sidecar/README.md

 dpgk -i target/cims-<version>_all.deb
 ```

 This will install the package on the same machine you built it on.
-The package is portable, so you can transfer the .deb
+The package is portable across CPU architectures,
-file to another machine and install with dpkg as well.
-Once you install the package, the service will start
+so you can transfer the .deb file to another machine and install with dpkg as well.
+Once you install the package, the
-automatically.
-However, it likely will need to be configured before it will function properly.
+service will start automatically.
+However, it will need to be configured to function properly.

 ### Configuring the service